Meet our instructors

 MCAT: 520

-Education: Columbia University Vagelos College of Physicians and Surgeons, M.D (2028); Stanford University, Human Biology (2022)
+Education: Columbia University Vagelos College of Physicians and Surgeons, M.D.
+(2028), Stanford University, Human Biology (2022)

 A former varsity athlete, Sammy knows the importance of setting a routine and finding opportunity in challenging moments— particularly with MCAT studying.
-Sammy took the MCAT twice and sees tutoring as way to help students make the proper adjustments in study habits and critical thinking skills in order to crush the MCAT.
+Sammy sees tutoring as way to help students make the proper adjustments in study habits and critical thinking skills in order to crush the MCAT.
 With a perfect 132 on the Psych/Soc section, Sammy wants to remind students that with confidence and strong problem-solving skills, you don’t need to memorize everything to achieve a perfect score.
-Over the past two years, Sammy has worked as an EMT, taught multiple Stanford science classes, and performed clinical research on sarcoidosis.
-Currently, Sammy is learning Spanish and spending as much time as she can on the water and in the mountains before matriculating at Columbia in August 2024.
+Currently, Sammy is a second year medical student at Columbia University Vagelos College of Physicians and Surgeons.
+Off the clock, Sammy can be found spending time in the mountains or on the water, reading, or posting on her dogs Instagram account.

 -